connected-little-boxes/box-hardware/Led Ring with Button/README.md

 5. A micro-USB cable
 6. A usb power supply (a phone charger works great)

 The software is configured to use a 12 pixel display.
-However, you will need to turn enable the button:
+However, you will need to enable the button on the device:

 ```
 pushbuttonfitted=yes
 ```
-You can also use the buttontest command to check if your button is connected properly:
+You can use the buttontest command to check if your button is connected properly:
 ```
 buttontest
 Processing: buttontest Button Sensor test